-In connection with the issuance from time to time of Connecticut Avenue Securities, Fannie Mae engages third party diligence providers to undertake certain limited loan review procedures with respect to various aspects of mortgage loans Fannie Mae acquires in specified calendar periods.
-A very limited number of mortgage loans (999 by loan count) were included in the diligence sample for the first calendar quarter 2020 review.
-The 999 loans in the first calendar quarter 2020 review diligence sample were selected from a broader population of 5,059 loans (all of which met the Preliminary Eligibility Criteria); of those 999 loans, none are in the Reference Pool.
-A very limited number of mortgage loans (999 by loan count) were included in the diligence sample for the second calendar quarter 2020 review.
-The 999 loans in the second calendar quarter 2020 review diligence sample were selected from a broader population of 5,100 loans (all of which met the Preliminary Eligibility Criteria); of those 999 loans, none are in the Reference Pool.
-A very limited number of mortgage loans (999 by loan count) were included in the diligence sample for the third calendar quarter 2020 review.
-The 999 loans in the third calendar quarter 2020 review diligence sample were selected from a broader population of 5,103 loans (all of which met the Preliminary Eligibility Criteria); of those 999 loans, none are in the Reference Pool.
-A very limited number of mortgage loans (999 by loan count) were included in the diligence sample for the fourth calendar quarter 2020 review.
-The 999 loans in the fourth calendar quarter 2020 review diligence sample were selected from a broader population of 4,909 loans (all of which met the Preliminary Eligibility Criteria); of those 999 loans, 280 are in the Reference Pool.
+In connection with the issuance from time to time of Connecticut Avenue Securities, Fannie Mae engages thirdparty diligence providers to undertake certain limited loan review procedures with respect to various aspects of mortgage loans Fannie Mae acquires in specified calendar periods.
+A very limited number of mortgage loans (999 by loan count) were included in the diligence sample for the third calendar quarter 2022 review.
+The 999 loans in the third calendar quarter 2022 review diligence sample were selected from a broader population of 5,793 loans (all of which met the Preliminary Eligibility Criteria); of those 999 loans, none are in the Reference Pool.
+A very limited number of mortgage loans (999 by loan count) were included in the diligence sample for the fourth calendar quarter 2022 review.
+The 999 loans in the fourth calendar quarter 2022 review diligence sample were selected from a broader population of 5,672 loans (all of which met the Preliminary Eligibility Criteria); of those 999 loans, none are in the Reference Pool.
+A very limited number of mortgage loans (999 by loan count) were included in the diligence sample were selected from a broader population of 7,108 loans (all of which met the Preliminary Eligibility Criteria); of those 999 loans, 292 are in the Reference Pool.
+A very limited number of mortgage loans (999 by loan count) were included in the diligence sample for the second calendar quarter 2023 review.
+The 999 loans in the second calendar quarter 2023 review diligence sample were selected from a broader population of 7,067 loans (all of which met the Preliminary Eligibility Criteria); of those 999 loans, 76 are in the Reference Pool.